These Fair Trade beauty brands not only work a treat on your hair and skin, but also give back, big time!

 We’ve all heard of ethical fashion brands that help people, right?
 Either they’re women supporting women, or businesses that are reviving and maintaining artisanal fashion techniques and styles.
-But what about beauty brands?
-Can’t they do the same thing?
+But did you know there are also Fair Trade beauty brands helping those in need, too?

-Indeed they can!
 The Body Shop was one of the first beauty brands to use Fair Trade.
 They showed us that using Fair Trade Brazil or Shea nut oil can help save communities of people that live in delicate habitats like rain forests.
-And since then, Fair Trade beauty brands have grown and grown.
+And since then, Fair Trade beauty brands have just grown and grown.

 For those who still didn’t know, Fair Trade is a social movement that helps workers and small businesses in developing countries achieve better trading conditions.
 Members of the movement advocate the payment of higher prices to workers, as well as improved social and environmental standards.
 This form of social sustainability offers better trading conditions to marginalised producers around the world.